Wildlander-mod/wildlander-mod.github.io/_17Bestiary/Beastiary.md

 |4 |240
 |5 |300

+** Damage Reductions **
+Certain enemies have abilities which reduce incoming damage by the stated percentage.
+E.G 75% damage reduction would mean a weapon which does 100 damage will be reduced to 75

 **Resistances & Weaknesses**
 If the Enemy has protection or vulnerability to Fire/Frost/Shock/Poison, If the Enemy has Knockdown, Sneak Attack or Paralysis protection, and if the enemy has any additional protections - E.g Drain life, Unrelenting force.